It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 Click Save

-With all of the above recipe creation steps completed, click the Save button at the top right of the slide-out panel (screenshot below) to save the recipe.
+With all of the above recipe creation steps completed, click the Save button at the top right of screen (screenshot below) to save the recipe.

 The Nutritional Content Section